stefano-ortona/rudik-api/client/docs/ExampleApi.md

 Positive and Negative Example Generation

 Generate positive and negative examples for the given target predicate.
 If types of subject and/or object are not specified, then the most common ones from the graph will be used.
+If more than one target relation is specified, then only the first predicate will be used for the generation.

 ### Example
 ```java